Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 5. Substructures of a unit-field associated with fundamental (gravitational, electromagnetic, weak and strong) fields: The generator and associate components of the unit-field

 The appropriate structuring of the unit-field ${\psi}_{0n}$ is not a very simple problem.
-The internal substructure of the unit-field ${\psi} _{0n}$ should determine the {\it{kind}} of the elementary particle and its energy in agreement with the four fundamental ({\it{gravitational, electromagnetic, weak and strong}}) interactions, forces and energies associated with the rest-masses, intrinsic angular momentums (spins) and charges of the respective kinds of elementary particles.
+The internal substructure of the unit-field ${\psi} _{0n}$ should determine the {\it{kind}} of the elementary particle and its energy in agreement with the four fundamental ({\it{gravitational, electromagnetic, weak and strong}}) interactions, forces and energies associated with the rest masses, intrinsic angular momentums (spins) and charges of the respective kinds of elementary particles.
 An analysis shows that the unit-field ${\psi} _{0n}$ should be separated (divided) into the substructures as follows.
-The structuring of the {\it{unified}} unit-field ${\psi} _{0n}$ could be presented {\it{in general form}} as the {\it{indivisible connection}}
+The structuring of the {\it{unified}} unit-field ${\psi} _{0n}$ could be presented {\it{in general form}} as the {\it{indivisible connection}} of the {\it{unit-field generator}} ${\tilde \psi} _{0n}$ with the gravitational ($\phi_{Gn}$), electric ($\phi_{En}$), weak ($\phi_{Wn}$) and strong ($\phi_{Sn}$) {\it{associate-components}} ($ACs$) of the unit-field: